sebhmg/plate-simulation/docs/source/methodology.rst

 (plates).

 .. figure:: /images/methodology/model/basement_options.png
     :align: center

     *Basement resistivity option.*

-The overburden is discretized by the resistivity and the thickness of the layer.
-The thickness is referenced to the earth-air interface.
-In this way, the overburden layer is the first layer in the model below the air and extends into the earth by the amount specified in the thickness parameter.
+The overburden is discretized by the resistivity and thickness of the layer.
+The thickness is referenced to the earth-air interface and extends into the earth by the amount specified in the thickness parameter.

 .. figure:: /images/methodology/model/overburden_options.png